mvolkmann/mvolkmann.github.com/programming/sed-article.md

 When PatSpace ends with a newline, this means a blank line was appended and the end of a paragraph has been reached.

+How do we know this is really processing one paragraph at a time?
+This is perfect use for the `=` command which prints the line number of the input line that is being processed.
+Temporarily add this as the last command by appending `; =` to the `sed` script.
+It will output `6` and `9`.
+`6` is the line number of the blank line after the first paragraph.
+`9` is the line number of the last line of the final paragraph.

 ## JavaScript Function Example